Nevenall/sufficient-reason/System/Magick.md

   Mages lucky enough to resist a backlash will get a temporary paradox complication which lasts for the rest of a particular story.

-  If the mage fails to resist, their complication is permenant until they have bought it off with Character Dice and some sufficent magickal work.
+  If the mage fails to resist, their complication is permanent until they have bought it off with Character Dice and some sufficient magickal work.

   Buying off such a complication takes the same number of dice that it would to buy.
 And the complication can be bought down by spending a few character dice at a time.

 ##### Quiet

-  Quiet is a vegitative sort of state where a mage is very much removed from the consensus reality and trapped in a bizzare world inside their head.
+  Quiet is a vegetative sort of state where a mage is very much removed from the consensus reality and trapped in a bizarre world inside their head.

   Quiet might turn into a solo quest for a mage to find a way out, or it might be a chance for the player to retire that character and start a new one.
-Quiet can be the end of a character's protagonism, or the beganning of a story.
+Quiet can be the end of a character's protagonism, or the beginning of a story.

 ###### Recovering from Quiet